 - Retails for just under $200

 While the Affinity Strat isn’t the best fit for intermediate and advanced players, it nonetheless shouldn’t be cast aside.
 In fact, its solid construction, decent hardware and pickups that mimic the wide tonal palette of a bona fide Fender make it an excellent starter or backup guitar.

 The three Squier single-coils that power this six-string are the same as those you’ll find on the Bullet Strats.
 They’re not as nuanced or powerful as those you’ll find on the Classic Vibe.
 But they do possess ‘Strat-like’ qualities and can produce the sought-after ‘quack’ of the in-between positions (neck plus middle, and middle plus bridge).

-The other components of the Affinity Strat are similarly ‘budget-ized’ versions of a Fender.
-It has a thinner alder body and “C”-shaped maple neck (which is unfinished), with a standard 9.5-inch fretboard radius and 21 medium jumbo frets.
-You also have to love the oversized headstock, typically found on ’70s-inspired Strats.
+The other components of the Affinity Strat are similarly ‘budget-ised’ versions of a Fender.
+It has a thinner alder body and C-shaped maple neck (which is unfinished), with a standard 9.5-inch fretboard radius and 21 medium jumbo frets.
+You also have to love the oversized headstock, typically found on 70s-inspired Strats.

 9ESP LTD EC-10

-The ESP LTD EC-10 is crafted by the Japanese company’s budget subsidiary as a frills-free starter model—and that’s actually a great thing.
+The ESP LTD EC-10 is crafted by the Japanese company’s budget subsidiary as a frills-free starter model – and that’s actually a great thing.
 Everything about this guitar is designed to be as easy to play as possible.
-And its price tag is easy on the pockets, too.
+And it’s easy on the wallet, too.

 - Two LH-100 high-output humbuckers built for heavy-gain settings